William-Yeh/ansible-oracle-java/README.md

  - Install JDK 7 or 8 version.
  - Install for CentOS and Debian/Ubuntu families.

-If you prefer OpenJDK, try alternatives such as [smola.java](https://galaxy.ansible.com/smola/java/).
+If you prefer OpenJDK, try alternatives such as [smola.java](https://galaxy.ansible.com/smola/java/) or [geerlingguy.java](https://galaxy.ansible.com/geerlingguy/java/).

 ## Role Variables